Foreign tax credit

 Free economic zones

-Land plots within the borders of free economic zones are exempt from land tax during the period from 1 January 2017 till 1 January 2022, regardless of the land plots designed purpose.
+Land plots within the borders of free economic zones are exempt from land tax during a five-year period, regardless of the land plots designed purpose.

 Moreover, residents of free economic zones are granted, under certain conditions, a relief from real estate tax on buildings and constructions located in free economic zones.